Guidance from the Historic Preservation Office and CPHS on Alterations to Properties in the Cleveland Park Historic District

 The general preservation guidelines covering all DC historic districts do not address many of the issues that arise in architecturally-eclectic Cleveland Park.
 The impetus for design guidelines came both from the DC Historic Preservation Office and Historic Preservation Review Board, and from our Architectural Review Committee’s experience over many years of trying to apply consistent principles when evaluating changes to historic properties of many different periods, types, styles, and settings.
 HPO now creates design guidelines for newly-designated historic districts and encourages community preservation groups in longstanding districts like Cleveland Park to create guidelines for their districts.

-The guidelines will provide a point of reference for property owners, architects, and everyone charged with reviewing projects in the historic district, so we can all talk about historic character and preservation principles with reference to the same document.
-We hope that anyone contemplating a change to a property in the Cleveland Park Historic District will be able to use the guidelines to think about how a given house contributes to the district and how an alteration will affect the house’s original design and its surroundings.
+The guidelines provide a point of reference for property owners, architects, and everyone charged with reviewing projects in the historic district, so we can all talk about historic character and preservation principles with reference to the same document.
+We hope that anyone contemplating a change to a property in the Cleveland Park Historic District will use the guidelines to think about how a given house contributes to the district and how an alteration will affect the house’s original design and its surroundings.

 DESIGN GUIDELINES FOR THE CLEVELAND PARK HISTORIC DISTRICT